 Yes, some airplane passengers are violent.
 Yes, anti-Asian hate crime is up.
 Yes, corporate greed is too common and living wages aren’t common enough.
 Yes, democracy is teetering in some countries.
 However, to characterize the world as the sum of its troubles is akin to seeing only one team in a tug of war.
 The set of problems we face are countered by a set of attempted solutions.

 The solution side of the tug-of-war benefits from nonprofits and government, of course.
 But most of us are unaware that, increasingly, businesses are also trying to pull us out of trouble.
 This isn’t to say that they don’t create and exacerbate societal problems.
 They do.
 But, there’s little doubt that the private sector does less damage and more good today than ever before.
 For example:

 - Some employers are pushing the envelope on employee wellbeing offerings.
-For example, Brazil’s largest retailer offers substantial assistance, including covering rent, to employee victims of domestic violence.
-Another exemplary employer is Gravity Payments, a credit-card processing and financial services company based in Washington state.
-It set its minimum wage at $70,000 annually.
+For example, Brazil’s largest retailer, Magalu, pays rent and offers other forms of substantial assistance to employee victims of domestic violence.

 - Employees are forcing companies to do the right thing.
 Amazon, Coinbase and Walmart employees, for example, have made their voices count.

 - Investors are shifting more of their investments to companies that do good.
 There has been a more than 10-fold increase in sustainable investments from 2018 to 2021, for example.

 - Business leaders are taking courageous stands for good.
 For example, hundreds of CEO’s – including those of Amazon, Apple, Google, G.M., Merck, Starbucks and Square – took great political and brand risk by signing an open letter opposing restrictive voting laws.